Jesus save me from my fellow believers

 "Oh, no. Christianity is definitely under attack," Crowe responded.

 I'd expected to go head to head with "Hutch" on his views and horrifyingly misplaced morality, but I quickly discovered that it's impossible to debate someone whose hatred for reason is second only to his hatred of monogamous homosexuality.
 When I asked him why he believes that civil unions—or any level of benefits between same-sex couples—would undermine straight marriage, he presented a non sequitur of the highest order: "Would you still do your job if you weren't getting paid?"
 I blinked, not following the analogy.
 After some follow-up questions, I still had no idea what he was talking about, and got the sense that even through his manufactured confidence, neither did Hutcherson.
 There is no intellectually honest way anyone—even an evangelical Christian—can argue that expanding marriage benefits to committed same-sex couples in any way damages marriage for others.
+Throughout the conference, I kept looking around, hoping to spot someone—anyone—expressing the same level of intellectual insult I was feeling, but to no avail.
+Instead, I saw hundreds of heads nodding along to messages of delusional paranoia, homophobia, and anti-intellectualism.
+And that's the most frightening element of it all—evangelical leaders have a built-in army of followers who are accustomed to doing what they're told and not asking any questions.

 Why is it that so many Christians blindly follow?
 Wasn't Jesus considered a "Radical" in his time?
 He asked questions!
 We as Christians have a duty to use the brains God gave us to question.
 Many Christian leaders have been tempted by the 7 Deadly Sins & failed.